 - Insulation and vapor retarders in unfinished spaces.

 Home inspectors may enter crawlspaces, if they have enough clearance, and attics, if the load-bearing components aren’t covered by insulation.
 They may examine the:

 - Home’s foundation.

 - Wall structure, ceiling structure and roof structures.

 What home inspectors don’t examine

-The list above might seem comprehensive, but there are many things that home inspectors aren't required to look at.
-These include systems and components that aren't readily accessible.
+The list above might seem comprehensive, but there are many things that home inspectors aren’t required to examine.
+These include systems and components that aren’t readily accessible.

 A home inspector won’t peel up the carpet to see if there are cracks in the foundation, nor will he cut a hole in the bathroom wall to look for hidden mold or rusty pipes.

-They don't have to move furniture, plants, snow, ice or debris that might be in the way, so try not to buy a house in the winter if you want the roof examined.
-Inspectors also won't do anything that might damage the property or pose a danger to themselves, including entering crawl spaces or attics that are too tight, walking on the roof or lighting a fire in a fireplace.
+They don’t have to move furniture, plants, snow, ice or debris that might be in the way.
+Inspectors also won’t do anything that might damage the property or pose a danger to themselves, including entering crawl spaces or attics that are too tight, walking on the roof or lighting a fire in a fireplace.

 In addition, inspectors need not try to guess how much life is left in the home’s air conditioner, furnace, roof, dishwasher or other systems and components.
 If they note something that isn’t working, they don’t have to attempt to diagnose the cause or estimate the cost to fix it, nor will they try to estimate the cost of your monthly utility bills.